-Action 165 of the Climate Action Plan 2019 set Local Authorities the challenge of identifying and developing Decarbonising Zones.
+Action 165 of the Climate Action Plan sets Local Authorities the challenge of identifying and developing Decarbonising Zones.
 Implementation of the action is being led by the Department of Housing, Local Government and Heritage.
-South Dublin will identify boundaries for decarbonisation zones.
+South Dublin is in the early stages of identifying an area as a decarbonisation zone.

 A Decarbonising Zone is an area identified by the local authority, in which a range of climate mitigation measures can co-exist to address local low carbon energy, greenhouse gas emissions and climate needs.
 The range of projects developed are specific to the energy and climate characteristics of the spatial area covered by the DZ.
-This can include a range of technologies and measures addressing electricity, heat, transport, building energy efficiency, carbon sequestration, energy storage, grid frequency / inertia and so on.
+This can include a range of technologies and measures addressing electricity, heat, transport, building energy efficiency, carbon sequestration, energy storage, grid frequency/inertia etc.

-A Decarbonising Zone should also address the wider co-benefits of air quality, improved health, biodiversity, embodied carbon, agricultural practices, sustainable land management, lower noise levels, waste, water, circular economy and so on, and should integrate with smart data and 'smart cities' initiatives (as relevant).
+A Decarbonising Zone should also address the wider co-benefits of air quality, improved health, biodiversity, embodied carbon, agricultural practices, sustainable land management, lower noise levels, waste, water, circular economy etc., and should integrate with smart data and 'smart cities' initiatives (as relevant).